Blogger, journalist, human rights activist, Egypt

 Arrested without warrant and taken to state security, ordered by prosecutors to be held for fifteen days without trial

 Wael Abbas is an Egyptian blogger, award-winning journalist, and human rights activist who is known for his work exposing police brutality and other abuses in Egypt.
 In the early hours of May 23, 2018, he was blindfolded and taken by police from his home to state security, where he faced questioning.
 He was then ordered by prosecutors to be held for fifteen days on accusations including disseminating false news, involvement with a terrorist group, and misuse of social media.
-On June 5, state security ordered Abbas' detention for another fifteen days, and on June 20, that was extended for an additional fifteen days.
+Abbas' detention has been continuously extended since May, most recently on September 4.

 Though it is unclear what triggered Abbas’ arrest, he has faced harassment from the Egyptian government, as well as censorship at the hands of corporate platforms for his online activities.
 In 2007, his YouTube account—where he had been posting videos of police brutality in Egypt—was removed without warning.
 Around the same time, Abbas’ Yahoo mail account was deleted on the grounds that he was spamming other users.
 Both accounts were later restored.